brutimus/seanstoops.com/src/render/about.html.md

 cover: '/img/cover-about.jpg'
 ---

-You've probably figured this out already, but my name is Sean Stoops and this my blog.
+You've probably figured this out already, but my name is Sean Stoops and this is my blog.

 I don't have a lot to say.
 I plan to use this as a place to document certain things I do that others may find useful.
 Maybe I'll have a change of heart some day and this will become my literary masterpiece.
 But don't hold your breath.